syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Security.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to decrypt a workbook in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/XlsIO-Excel-Protect-UnProtect/Decrypt-Excel/.NET/Decrypt-Excel).

 N> By default, Microsoft Excel uses AES-128 encryption for versions Excel 2007 and above, and MD5 encryption for versions Excel97 to 2003 when providing the password for Excel documents.
 So, XlsIO uses the same encryptions for password protection based on the Excel versions.

 ### Protect workbook elements